 Since the mid-1980s, the U.S. Bureau of Labor Statistics (BLS) and the Employment and Training Administration (ETA) have provided prerelease access to their most important data releases for news organizations under strict embargoes, known as “lock-ups.”
 This is consistent with Office of Management and Budget Statistical Policy Directives.

 Credentialed press receive data in a secure room outfitted with signal detection technology that is monitored to ensure nobody inside the room can communicate with the outside world.
 BLS and ETA staff are present to answer any questions reporters may have.
 Currently, credentialed press write stories on computers disconnected from the internet and transmit them when connections are restored exactly at the release time.
-After March 1, reporters will take notes and write stories on paper.
+When the changes in procedure have been implemented, reporters will take notes and write stories on paper.

 Personal electronic devices are prohibited from the lock-up facilities.